devbis/z03mmc/README.md

 1. Flash the firmware
 2. Enable pairing mode on Zigbee coordinator
 3. In case it is not joining, close the RESET and GND contacts on the board for 3 seconds to reset Zigbee settings.
 Replug the battery may require.
+4. It introduces itself as Heiman STHM-I1H model to match the model in zigbee2mqtt and other controller software tools

 ## License